nrepl/piggieback/README.md

 [nREPL](http://github.com/clojure/tools.nrepl) middleware that enables the bootstrap of a ClojureScript REPL on top of an nREPL session.

+#### **Wait!**

+Are you just getting started with ClojureScript or using ClojureScript in a REPL?
+You should almost certainly be starting with [Austin](https://github.com/cemerick/austin); it uses Piggieback, but wraps it up with a bunch of helpful utilities, auto-configuration of your `project.clj`, and other goodies.

 ## Why?

 The default ClojureScript REPL (as described in the ["quick